ide-workshop/ide-workshop.github.io/index.md

 ## Program

 The program will be shared after the papers are reviewed.
-We plan to have a keynote, paper presentations, round table discussions, and more.
+We plan to have a keynote, paper presentations, round table discussions, posters, and more.
 Stay tuned!

 [//]: # (&#40;{% include toc.html %}&#41;)